gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/instructions.md

-# instructions for using this circuit board (the "GBG-PCB") to build a go baby go car
+# Instructions for using this circuit board (the "GBG-PCB") to build a go baby go car

 questions? post [here](https://github.com/gobabygocarswithjoysticks/gbg-pcb/discussions/categories/questions-and-troubleshooting) or email gobabygocarswithjoysticks@gmail.com